SolaceProducts/terraform-solacebroker-service/examples/basic-vpn/README.md

 terraform apply
 ```

 Run `terraform destroy` to clean up created resources when no longer needed.
+Note that as part of this command there may be a warning about default objects cannot be deleted, this is normal and expected here.

 ## Additional Documentation